zo0o0ot/speaker-page/speaker/content/slides/stress-at-work-cbt/index.md

 ???

+Do to time constraints, I probably can't get any situations from the audience.

-Would anyone like to share?
-I'll share my example afterwards.
+However, I'll share my example.

 ---
 class: img-caption